rjsmith1999/IMMERSE/_pages/log.md

 ## Log:

 ### Week 23: Oct 25 - Oct 29, 2021
-  - [ ] Document exact configuration for building the experiment so someone can recreate it
+  - [x] Document exact configuration for building the experiment so someone can recreate it
+  - [ ] Add more documentation for radtest Scripts
   - [ ] Determine how many restarts were initiated by us, vs watchdog
   - [ ] Learn more about kernel messages and where they come from
     - [ ] Try to find location in source code for each message (use oops codes?)